Ammu Abhirami: Early life and family

+Tamil speaking Iyengar family in Chennai, Tamil Nadu.

 Career

 Abhirami's first releases were Bairavaa (2017), En Aaloda Seruppa Kaanom (2017) and Theeran Adhigaaram Ondru (2017), where she portrayed supporting roles.
 She then portrayed a schoolgirl who faces trouble in Ratsasan.
 Later she reprised the same role in the film's Telugu remake, Rakshasudu (2019), featuring alongside Bellamkonda Sreenivas and Anupama Parameswaran.
 She appeared in Thuppakki Munai (2018), playing a teenage girl who was raped and murdered.

 In 2019, she appeared in Vetrimaaran's drama Asuran (2019), where she featured in a leading role opposite Dhanush.
 Ammu was selected after being recommended by producer S. Thanu, who she had earlier worked with on Thuppakki Munai (2018).
 She portrayed the role of Maari, a schoolgirl in rural Tamil Nadu during the 1960s.